-LPEG provides some basic parsers to make our life a little easier.
-These map the terminal symbols in the grammer.
-Here they are with examples:
+LPEG provides some basic parsers to make life a little easier.
+These map the terminal symbols in the grammar.
+Here they are, with examples:

-• lpeg.P(string) Matches the provided string exactly.
+• lpeg.P(string) Matches string exactly.
 This matches "hello" but not "world":

-'''

 lpeg.P("hello")

-'''

 • lpeg.P(n) Matches exactly n characters.
-To match any single character we could use
+To match any single character we could use lpeg.P(1)

-'''

-lpeg.P(1)

-'''

-There is a special character which is not mapped by any encoding which is the end of input.
-In LPEG there is a special rule for it:
+There is a special character which is not mapped by any encoding-the end of input.
+In LPEG there is a special rule for this:

-'''

 lpeg.P(-1)

-'''

-• lpeg.S(string) Matches any character in string (Set).
-To match any whitespace we use:
+• lpeg.S(string) Matches any character in string (a set).
+To match normal whitespace we could use:

-'''

 lpeg.S(" \t\r\n")

-'''

-• lpeg.R("xy") Matches any character between x and y (Range).
-Matching any digit is done using
+• lpeg.R("xy") Matches any character between x and y (a range).
+To match any digit:

-'''

 lpeg.R("09")

-'''